YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

 While integrating Blynk into the system, I initially chose not to follow the lab instructions.
 Instead, I tried using `blynklib>=0.2.6`—a newer-looking library that I thought would be more up-to-date.
 However, it didn't work as expected.
 I spent time troubleshooting the issue, suspecting it might be a problem with the template ID or Blynk configuration, but the system still failed to connect.

 Eventually, I reverted to the lab-provided method using a custom `BlynkLib.py` script (installed via a direct link).
 This worked perfectly.
-Through this process, I discovered that the `blynklib>=0.2.6` package hadn’t been maintained and lacked support for the newer Blynk IoT platform features or stable Legacy support.
+Through this process, I discovered that the `blynklib>=0.2.6` package hadn't been maintained and lacked support for the newer Blynk IoT platform features or stable Legacy support.

 I also learned about the two versions of Blynk: